 The new identity is a flexible system that reflects the University’s inclusive, creative and ambitious values.
 Designers can bring their own interpretation to the brand using the powerful ‘change lines’ to reinforce ideas and messages across both traditional and digital media.
 Everything we have done meets the University’s clear commitment to accessibility.

 We took key stakeholder groups on a journey as we introduced this bold new graphic language while ensuring that we accurately reflected the learning institution of which they are so proud.
 Students were involved throughout the creative process to ensure that we were reflecting their needs and aspirations in a digitally enabled world.
 We wanted to put students, not buildings, at the heart of the University’s story.

 A new approach to communications engaged both students and staff using a campaign concept: ‘change starts here’ – a message that works on many different levels.

 The revitalised brand is being rolled out internally, first to all academic and professional staff through a series of interactive workshops, and then to students as the new academic year unfolds.

-"We selected rbl primarily because we knew Rebecca would be able to manage the delicate job of consulting with so many different stakeholders.
-She has handled this brilliantly, working quickly, diplomatically but decisively.
+"We selected rbl primarily because we knew they would be able to manage the delicate job of consulting with so many different stakeholders.
+They have handled this brilliantly, working quickly, diplomatically but decisively.
 The resulting brand platform has refocused both staff and students on what really matters and provided a clear way forward for our communications.”

 Anne Poulson, Chief Operating Officer